“When I Die, I Want to Remember How This Felt”

 “When I die, I want to remember how this felt.”

-I was not only referencing the drive, flying on a motorcycle on a winding country road through some of the most lush and scenic vistas this side of paradise with a cobalt blue sky, a nice sea breeze, and tropical sun shining down on me.
+I was not only referencing the drive, flying down a winding country road on a motorcycle, through some of the most lush and scenic vistas this side of paradise with a cobalt blue sky, a nice sea breeze, and tropical sun shining down on me.
+And, a hot girl with perky tits pressed up against me, her firm thighs with sexy dark skin glistening in the sun as she rides along with me.

 I want to remember the happiness spending over a year on this island in the Caribbean has brought into my life.
 My expat adventures have provoked feelings and emotions in me which I didn’t even know I had.